 We are big fans of aspirin.
 We think it is a drug that doesn’t get the respect it deserves, partly because it is available without a prescription and partly because it is so inexpensive.
 That said, many people develop bleeding ulcers from aspirin.
-When that happens it is a medical emergency, as this reader describes.
+When that happens it is a medical emergency, as some readers have experienced.

 Sudden Onset of Bleeding Ulcers: